 Social regulation-defined as rules designed to improve health, safety, and the environment-creates benefits for workers, consumers, and the public.
 Compliance costs, however, must be paid for by some combination of workers, business owners, and/or consumers through adjustments in wages, profits, and/or prices.
 This effect is most clearly recognized for occupational health and safety standards.
-As one leading textbook in labor economics suggests:

-"Thus, whether in the form of smaller wage increases, more difficult working conditions, or inability to obtain or retain one's first choice in a job, the costs of compliance with health standards will fall on employees."
-26

-In the occupational health standards case, where the benefits of regulation accrue mostly to workers, workers are likely to be better off if health benefits exceed their associated wage costs and such costs are not borne primarily by workers.
-Although wages may reflect the cost of compliance with health and safety rules, the job safety and other benefits of such regulation can compensate for the monetary loss.
+As one leading textbook in labor economics suggests: "Thus, whether in the form of smaller wage increases, more difficult working conditions, or inability to obtain or retain one's first choice in a job, the costs of compliance with health standards will fall on employees."24 costs and such costs are not borne primarily by workers.25 Although wages may reflect the cost of compliance with health and safety rules, the job safety and other benefits of such regulation can compensate for the monetary loss.
 Workers, as consumers benefiting from safer products and a cleaner environment, may also come out ahead if regulation produces significant net benefits for society.